 Learn about the accessibility and usability of Alzheimer's Society website, and how we ensure it remains dementia-friendly.

 We also provide Dementia Digital Design Guidelines to help people make websites and applications dementia-friendly.
-These are:
+These include:

-- Blog post about how to design a website for someone affected by dementia;
+- a blog post about how to design a website for someone affected by dementia;

-- Analysis framework [Google Sheets] with detailed dementia user experience design guidelines for assessing your website or application.
+- an analysis framework (within Google Sheets) with detailed dementia user experience design guidelines for assessing your website or application.